STIAANWOL/nextjs-supabase-saas-template/README.md

 Next go to Create Credentials again.

 - Choose web application.
-  In Authorized Javascript Origins add http://localhost:3000 (you will change this to your domain name if you go to production)
+  In Authorized Javascript Origins add http://localhost:3000 (you will change this to your domain name if you go to production).
   In the Authorized redirect URL’s add your_public_supabase_url/auth/v1/callback.
   You will then see your Client ID and Client Secret after you click Create.
 - Go to Supabase -> Authorization -> Providers.
-Enter the Client ID and the Client secret and save.
+Find Google, enable it and enter the Client ID and the Client secret and save.
   Once you've done this you will be able to go to /sign-up or /sign-in route and click on Continue with Google.
 Both will work and you should see a user table row in your Supabase user table by going to Supabase -> Table Editor -> users.

 Additional Supabase User Auth: